 Running an online shop without following any metrics is like shooting aimlessly with your eyes closed.
 You might be lucky and hit the target, but you wouldn't know what caused it.
 Thus, you wouldn't be able to repeat the hit.
-How to measure your ecommerce business’ success through the different stages?
-Let’s find out.
+In this article, we'll walk you through the different stages of measuring your ecommerce business's success.

-Each stage comes with different types of metrics that you can track, offering you data based on which you can get a better understanding of your customers’ behavior and make informed decisions based on your improved knowledge.
+Each stage comes with different metrics that you can track, offering you data based on which you can better understand your customer's behavior and make informed decisions based on your improved knowledge.

-While there are a bunch of good tools you can use to follow and analyze your ecommerce metrics, it can be overwhelming to choose which numbers to follow.
-The good thing is, you don’t have to follow them all.
-The key is to know which metrics matter the most for your business - and we’re here to help with that.
+While you can use many good tools to follow and analyze your ecommerce metrics, it can be overwhelming to choose which numbers to follow.
+The good thing is, you don't have to follow them all.
+The key is to know which metrics matter the most for your business — and we're here to help with that.

-Google Analytics is even able to tell you to what age group your website visitors belong and what gender they represent.
+Google Analytics can even tell you what age group your website visitors belong to and what gender they represent.
 Planning your website content and offers based on your website visitors' demographic information is an effective way to boost your online sales.

 Channel, source, and medium

 Every ecommerce manager should be aware of their most effective traffic channels, sources, and mediums.
-Channels tell if the visitor has found your website via e.g. organic search, paid search, or social media.
+Channels tell if the visitor has found your website, e.g., organic search, paid search, or social media.
 Other most common channels of traffic are direct, referral, and email.

 Source splits the channels into smaller pieces.
-For example, social media can be split into Facebook, Instagram, and Twitter.
+For example, social media can be divided into Facebook, Instagram, and Twitter.

 Lastly, the medium can tell, for example, whether the traffic from a specific source was generated by a paid campaign or organically.

-A useful tool, if you want to follow the performance of your different ad campaigns with Google Analytics, is the Campaign URL-builder.
+The Campaign URL-builder is a helpful tool if you want to follow the performance of your different ad campaigns with Google Analytics.

 Engagement metrics measure how much your existing or potential customers are drawn to the content you publish and how much they interact with your brand.
-High engagement rates, no matter the platform, means that the content you’re creating and publishing is interesting and catching the attention of your buyers.
+High engagement rates, no matter the platform, means that the content you're creating is exciting and catches your buyers' attention.

-Engagement is an essential part of collecting data and gaining insights for a better understanding of your audience.
-You want to measure these metrics to make sure that the effort and money you’re putting into your strategies is actually paying off.
-This information shows exactly what works for your audience and what seems to be the most effective form of communication and topics.
-Understanding what kind of content seems to draw the most attention, allows you to make informed decisions on the content you're producing, the structure of your website, and the keywords you’re using.
+This information shows precisely what works for your audience and what seems to be the most effective form of communication and topics.
+Understanding what kind of content seems to draw the most attention allows you to make informed decisions on the content you're producing, the structure of your website, and the keywords you're using.

-You can measure the engagement of almost all of your content (blogs, social media posts, and newsletters), and your website.
-Let’s take a look at what it is that you should be keeping an eye on:
+You can measure the engagement of almost all of your content (blogs, social media posts, and newsletters) and your website.
+Let's look at what you should be keeping an eye on.

 Average time on page